Iorpim/ThreeDriver/readme.md

 ##### TODO
 Lines with pending features can be located by the tag `TODO`, while lines with broken features can be found looking for the tag `BROKEN`, these lines also include a brief description of the problem, and the requirements for a fix.

+This file should also be broken down into multiple files, and made into a proper module, considering it's current dimensions.